 Often retirees and seniors are placed on specific mailing lists to become the targets of multiple fraudulent sweepstakes mailings or other solicitations.
 However, we all should remain vigilant, regardless of age.
 When personal information is solicited or there is any doubt about the validity of a sweepstakes mailing or charitable solicitation, seniors and their families simply should not respond.

-People who are unsure about a mailing are encouraged to contact their local police department for advice or, in our area, to stop by the C.O.P.S. and Volunteer Center at Oviedo Marketplace (next to Dillard’s) for tips on how to avoid becoming a crime victim.
-Additional information on fraudulent sweepstakes and how to recognize them can be found online.
+People who are unsure about a mailing are encouraged to contact their local police department for advice or, in our area, to stop by the Police Department at 300 Alexandria Blvd. for tips on how to avoid becoming a crime victim.
+Additional information and how to report fraud to the FTC can be found online HERE.